 This is a really touchy subject for me.

-I also know that for many people, they don’t know what to look for or what to expect.
+I also know that many people don’t know what to look for or what to expect.

-The first thing I want to say is that I do not recommend any service that doesn’t allow you to interview potential matches bookkeeping services.
+The first thing I want to say is that I do not recommend any service that doesn’t allow you to interview potential match’s bookkeeping services.

 One of the most important things you can do is speak directly to your potential business partner so that you get a feel for their knowledge and personality.